redmachine2/OctoPrint-PrintHistory/README.md

 ## Setup

-Install the plugin using Plugin Manager bundled with OctoPrint :)
+Install the plugin via url in Octoprint's plugin manager: https://github.com/redmachine2/OctoPrint-PrintHistory/archive/master.zip

+## Additional Things Added

+I have added a filament cost column to the history.
+The amount per meter can be set in the Plugin Settings.